iamflorencejay/iamflorencejay/_pages/home.md

 intro:
   - excerpt: 'NOTE: This website is on work in progress.
 Please check back soon for updates.
 Thank you for your patience.'
 feature_row:
-  - image_path: {% include gallery caption="My works here from the design perspective" %}/assets/img/mockups/jammer/thumbnail.jpg
+  - image_path: /assets/img/mockups/jammer/thumbnail.jpg
     alt: "Mockup"
     title: "Mockups"
     excerpt: "My mockups that I've done on my free time."
     url: "/mockups/"
     btn_label: "View"
     btn_class: "btn--primary"
-  - image_path: /assets/img/mockups/thumbnail.jpg
+  - image_path: /assets/img/mockups/jammer/thumbnail.jpg
     alt: "Portfolio"
     title: "Portfolio"
     excerpt: "Literally all of my portfolio that I've been doing for the past years."